-To use lua scripting the user must first add the lua input block and activate the flags for the desired material properties (see Appendix B).
-The user then must add #LUA at the very end of the input file; everything that follows will be read by the lua interpreter and must be valid lua.
+To use lua scripting the user must add #LUA at the end of the input file followed by valid Lua code that implements the cust correlations.
 Comments are allowed and are denoted by double hyphens (--this is a lua comment).